Antalya is famous for beaches, resort hotels, and ancient ruins.

 FAQ (Frequently Asked Questions)

-The prices of climbing courses vary depending on the provider, but on average you can expect to pay 90 euros per person for a one-day course.
+The prices of climbing courses vary depending on the provider.

 Due to the Mediterranean climate, the best season for climbing in Antalya starts at the beginning of September and goes until the end of May.
 The summer months are too hot and humid.